gbabichev/Screen-Snip/README.md

   - Native "Open With" integration in Finder.
 - Copy to Clipboard / Save / Save As.
 - Undo / redo!
+- Paste objects on canvas from clipboard.
+- Rotation support for rectangles, text, and pastes from clipboard.
+- Hold SHIFT while rotating to snap every 15 degrees.
 - Pinch to zoom / Double tap to zoom / cmd + scroll wheel to zoom.
 - Snip Gallery to view snips by date.
 - Liquid Glass first design.